 The denomination also has been known over the years as the “Disciples of Christ” – the “Campbellites” – and the “Christian Church,” all part of the “Reformation Movement."

 The story starts in the late 1820s with Scotch-Irish immigrant Rev. Alexander Campbell, who with his father Thomas and brother Archibald became disenchanted with their Redstone Baptist Association, which blocked their efforts at reforming worship practices not based in scripture.
 Vogel writes that the Redstone Association “seems to have been a kingdom divided against itself.”
 Among Campbell’s complaints were the Baptists’ practice of rituals not specifically called for in biblical teachings, and the need for more reliance on scripture itself.

 Campbell initiated discussions with other congregations expelled by the Redstone Association, and then reached out to other churches in the region, among them the historic Turkeyfoot Baptist Church in Ursina, Somerset County, PA, familiarly known as the Jersey Church.
 On Sept.
 7-9, 1827, Campbell met with a number of Somerset County representatives, among them Dr. Jonas Younkin, to begin to map out a novel plan for a shared future.

 In June 1829, Campbell’s father and brother visited the county seat of Somerset where they “preached a few times” and then went to Turkeyfoot “to work up interest in the Jersey church.”
 Then in September of that year, a reorganization of the movement was put in place in Somerset, with election of officers and charter membership, among them Dr. Younkin and his wife Martha (Prinkey) Younkin.

-Some of the names of the early Disciples leaders are familiar in the family – Chauncey Forward, a former congressman who resigned to become Somerset County register of wills and part-time evangelist, and for whom Chauncey F. Minor (born 1840, the year after Forward died) may have been named – Rev. William Shadrack, a clergyman, who may have been the namesake of William “Shedrick” Younkin (born in 1838, when Shadrack was active locally) – and Aaron Schrock (Dr. Younkin's brother in law and the namesake of Dr. Younkin’s son Aaron Schrock Younkin born in 1845).
+Some of the names of the early Disciples leaders are familiar in the family – Chauncey Forward, a former congressman who resigned to become Somerset County register of wills and part-time evangelist, for whom Chauncey F. Minor (born 1840, the year after Forward died) may have been named – Rev. William Shadrack, a clergyman, who likely was the namesake of William “Shedrick” Younkin (born in 1838, when Shadrack was active locally) – and Aaron Schrock (Dr. Younkin's brother in law and the namesake of Dr. Younkin’s son Aaron Schrock Younkin born in 1845).